by Linda Barth

 I smile at her.
 Sometimes she reminds me of myself at that age.
 I’m just glad she won’t grow up like me.

 “It’s okay,” I tell her.
 “I need to get up now.
-And I’m really glad I didn’t miss hearing her first laugh.”
+And I’m really glad I didn’t miss hearing my baby’s first laugh.”

 Samantha’s eyes regain their usual sparkle.
 “I know!
 That was so cool!”